usnistgov/OSCAL/docs/content/learnmore/roadmap.md

   The following stakeholders can benefit from control catalogs and control baselines defined using the OSCAL catalog and profile models respectively.

   - **Catalog maintainers:** Publishing control catalogs in OSCAL using OSCAL catalog XML, JSON, or YAML formats (e.g., NIST, ISO, ISACA)
-  - **Standard baseline maintainers:** Publishing control baselines using OSCAL profile XML, JSON, or YAML formats (e.g., NIST, FedRAMP), whcih can be used by many organizations consuming OSCAL formatted catalogs and baselines
+  - **Standard baseline maintainers:** Publishing control baselines using OSCAL profile XML, JSON, or YAML formats (e.g., NIST, FedRAMP), which can be used by many organizations consuming OSCAL formatted catalogs and baselines
   - **Custom profile maintainers:** Developing new control baselines or customizing existing control baselines for organization-specific use (e.g., cloud service providers, integrators, agencies, businesses) using OSCAL profile XML, JSON, or YAML formats
   - **Security and privacy personnel:** That need to select controls and implement security and privacy baselines to address security and privacy risks.
   - **Tool vendors:** Creating tools that import and produce information in OSCAL formats to support risk assessment, continuous monitoring, compliance reporting, and other purposes